First Break AI

 A leaderboard without reproducibility is, at best, an interesting prior; at worst, it is marketing.
 If a model claims a benchmark score and you cannot find the prompts used, the decoding parameters, or the raw outputs, treat the claim as advertising rather than data.

-It is also worth remembering, even when reproducibility is solid, that accuracy is rarely the only number that matters in real product work.
+Even when reproducibility is solid and you know what each benchmark measures, accuracy is rarely the only number that matters in real product work.
 Latency, tokens-per-second, peak memory used, cost per hundred prompts, format-following score, and refusal behaviour all matter as much as the headline benchmark — sometimes more.
 The cheapest, fastest model that achieves ninety per cent of the quality often beats the prettiest leaderboard number that costs ten times more to serve.
 The leaderboard tells you which model is best at the benchmark.
 Your product tells you which model is best at your job.

 Agent-readable manifests, and the next two years